Tax Benefit on Second Home Loan

 It is significant to note that the individual cannot claim any benefit under Sec 24 in respect of incomplete houses.
 If the development is not complete in a particular year, there is no benefit available for claiming during the year.
 However, the individual can claim the interest benefit after the completion of the construction.

-This deduction of interest is allowed in five equal instalments starting from the year from which the construction is completed.
+This deduction of interest is allowed in five equal installments starting from the year from which the construction is completed.
 For example, if the development of the property is completed on say July 31, 2018, the individual can claim one-fifth of the interest paid until March 2018 when filing the returns for the year 2018-19.
 Similarly, he/she can carry on for the next four years.

-Points to note
+Points to Note

 If the second house is self-occupied or vacant